Sale PendingMay accept backup offers.

 Fort Thomas, KY 41075

-Located in the Woodfill School District.
+Custom built home.
 Spacious 4 bedrooms 2.2 bath home features new carpet in Living Room, Bedroom & loft area, ceramic tile kitchen and baths.
 Finished Lower Level with wet bar.
 Ceramic tile in Family Room.
 Tons of closet space.
-Popular School District.
-Close to everything.
+Walk to parks and restaurants.
+Close to downtown Cincinnati.

 |Bath 1:||F (Level: 2)|